Poughe/poughe/README.md

 I thrive on the grind...You are what you do, not what you say you will do.

 I am on a relentless pursuit to change the world one project at a time.
 I have always been motivated by the power of technology and how it can be utilized as a tool for positive changes around the world.
 I am a Boston-based full-stack software engineer with a military background of over 10 years.
+Feel free to message me anytime and connect.

 <img align="left" width="47%" src="https://github-readme-stats.vercel.app/api?username=poughe&show_icons=true&theme=highcontrast" />